The Gospel is Not About ‘Going to Heaven’

 Will the people in obedience to the gospel surrender all of their being to the rightful Lord and King?
 They can choose to become the citizens of the kingdom of light (Hebrews 12: 22–24) and walk in righteousness and justice or disobey the King and face judgment.
 Disobedience to the gospel leads to judgment.
 (2 Thessalonians 1:7–9)

 Paul, in Romans 1:16, says the gospel is the power of the King for salvation.
 That is the restoration of all things, restoring God’s image in me and his glory in all things.
-When I obey the gospel in obedience by faith, I don’t get a ticket to heaven, but God’s rule extends into my life.
+When I obey the gospel by faith, I don’t get a ticket to heaven, but God’s rule extends into my life.
 His Spirit sanctifies me until Jesus is glorified in me and all that I do.

 The lordship of Christ in all my life means my spiritual, physical, emotional, intellectual, imaginative, sexual, creative, relational, financial aspects of life are offered in worship to the King.
 “You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.”
 (Mat 22:37,38)